10x-Engineers/Infinite-ISP/README.md

 # Infinite-ISP
-Infinite-ISP is a full-stack ISP development platform - from algorithm development to RTL design, FPGA/ASIC implementation, and associated firmware, tools, etc. It offers a unified platform that empowers ISP developers to accelerate ISP innovation.
-It includes a complete collection of camera pipeline modules written in Python, its associated fixed-point reference model, an optimized RTL design, an FPGA bitstream & the associated Firmware for the implementation of the pipeline on the Kria KV260 development board, and lastly, a stand-alone Python-based Tuning Tool application for the pipeline.
-The main components of the Infinite-ISP project are listed below:
+Infinite-ISP is a comprehensive development platform designed for all aspects of a hardware ISP.
+It includes a collection of camera pipeline modules written in Python, a fixed-point reference model, an optimized RTL design, an FPGA integration framework and its associated firmware ready for Xilinx® Kria KV260 development board.
+The platform features a stand-alone Python-based Tuning Tool that allows tuning of ISP parameters for different sensors and applications.
+Finally, it also offers a software solution for Linux by providing required drivers and a custom application development stack to bring Infinite-ISP to the Linux platforms.

 ![](assets/Infinite-ISP_Repo_Flow.png)